Sonified/Plotbot/README.md

 2.  **Run the Environment Setup Scripts**

-    *   In the same Terminal window (inside the `Plotbot` directory), initialize Conda:
+    *   First, initialize Conda for your shell and disable auto-activation of base:

         ```bash
         ./install_scripts/1_init_conda.sh
         ```

-        This script initializes Conda for your shell (if it's not already initialized) and disables automatic activation of the `base` environment.
+    *   Next, create the Plotbot environment from the YAML file:

         ```bash
         ./install_scripts/2_setup_env.sh
         ```

-        This script creates a new Conda environment named `plotbot_env` using the `environment.yml` file and then activates that environment.
+    *   Finally, register Plotbot as a Jupyter kernel (👉 if VS Code is open, close ❌ and reopen 🟢 it after this):

         ```bash
         ./install_scripts/3_register_kernel.sh
-        ```
-        This script registers the `plotbot_env` environment as a kernel that you can select within Jupyter Notebook and VS Code.
+        ````

 3.  **Open VS Code & Select the Environment**